STAIRlab/opensees-gallery/content/en/examples/FrameBuckling/index.md

 ---
-title: "Nonlinear Geometry"
+title: "Linearized Buckling"
 tags: ["Python", "Tcl", "Frame"]
 render: ./model.glb
+description: Corotational frame elements are used to approximate Euler's buckling load.
 ---

-Corotational frame elements are used to approximate Euler's buckling load, which is given by:
+Corotational frame elements are used to approximate Euler's buckling load which is given by:
 $$
 P_{\mathrm{euler}} = \frac{\pi^2 EI}{L^2}